pre-commit/pygrep-hooks/README.md

 ### Naming conventions

 Where possible, these hooks will be prefixed with the file types they target.
-For example, a hook which targest python will be called `python-...`.
+For example, a hook which targets python will be called `python-...`.

 ### Provided hooks